ebird/ebirdst/docs/reference/assign_weeks_to_seasons.md

 ## Value

-A character vector with 52 elements giving the season that each week of the year falls within.
+By default, a character vector with 52 elements giving the season that each week of the year falls within.
 The elements are in the same order as the weekly layers of the data products, so this vector can be used directly to subset the layers of a weekly raster cube.
 Weeks that don't fall within a season meeting the minimum quality score are assigned `NA`.
+If `return_df = TRUE`, a data frame with one row per week and columns `week`, `season`, `quality`, and `include` is returned instead.

 ## Examples